OpenFn/devtools/docs/index.md

 #### Offline testing for other `language-packages`

-For most standard language packages, it's fairly easy to remove the HTTP post calls from the top-level function.
+For most standard language packages which make use of HTTP requests, you can add `--test` to the execute command to intercept all HTTP requests.

 ## Modifying or developing new adaptors